teach-afp/www/input/lab2.md

 `Left (q, t)`, where `t` is the new trace.
 If there are no more questions, `run` results in `Right x` where `x` is the result of the whole computation.

-It is important to note that `Trace` is going to be something that we can serialise.
+It is important to note that a `Trace` is going to be something that we can serialise.
 For our purposes this means being able to convert from and to a `String`, which we can then for instance write to a file.